TOGETHER, WE

 The buffet lunch menu includes:

-Starters: Pear and Strawberry Salad (VGT)
+Starters: Caesar Salad (VGT)

 Important note: If you have a 10-pack, you still need to register, so we have enough food.